Many or all companies we feature compensate us. Compensation and editorial

 What is the federal funds rate?

-You may have heard politicians, news anchors, financial advisors, and journalists talking about the “Fed rate.”
-This actually refers to the federal funds rate, the interest rate that banks can charge each other for overnight loans to one another.
+You may have heard politicians, news anchors, financial advisors, and journalists talking about the”fed rate” or “fed funds rate.”
+This refers to the federal funds rate, the interest rate banks can charge for overnight loans to one another.
 It’s set by the Federal Open Market Committee (FOMC), a branch of the Federal Reserve that meets eight times a year to make decisions aimed at managing inflation and maintaining economic stability.

 While this rate doesn’t directly dictate the interest rates consumers pay, it acts as a baseline for borrowing costs across the economy.
-When the Fed raises or lowers the federal funds rate, it influences how expensive it is for banks to lend money—which in turn affects the rates they offer consumers on everything from credit cards and personal loans to auto loans and home equity loans and lines of credit (HELOCs).
+When the Fed raises or lowers the federal funds rate, it influences how expensive it is for banks to lend money, which in turn affects the rates they offer consumers on everything from credit cards and personal loans to auto loans, home equity loans and lines of credit (HELOCs), and mortgages.

 Are mortgage rates going down?

-Technically speaking, yes, year-over-year, mortgage rates are going down—but not by much.
-According to Freddie Mac, fixed rates for a 30-year mortgage are 6.81% in May 2025.
-That’s down from 7.02% in May 2024—and within the last year, rates did drop as low as 6.08%.
+Yes, mortgage rates are going down, though perhaps not as fast as many would like.
+According to Freddie Mac, fixed rates for a 30-year mortgage are 6.50% in September 2025.
+That’s down from their 2025 high of 7.04% in mid-January.
+Plus, within the last year, rates dropped as low as 6.08%.

 MonthAverage mortgage rate (30-year fixed)